TrendingTechnology/downshift-hooks/README.md

 ## The problem

 You need an autocomplete/dropdown/select experience in your application and you want it to be accessible.
 You also want it to be simple and flexible to account for your use cases.

 ## This solution

 This set of hooks is inspired by [downshift][downshift] and aims to provide functionality and accessibility to dropdown and combobox components.

-At the moment, the first hook developed is `Selection` means to implement the [collapsible dropdown][collapsible-dropdown] ARIA design pattern.
+At the moment, the first hook developed is `useSelect()` and it means to implement the [select dropdown][select-dropdown] ARIA design pattern.
+Another future 3 new hooks should be implemented: `useAutocomplete()`, `useMultipleSelect()` and `useMultipleAutocomplete()`.
+Having one hook for each different widget allows the user to write little additional stateful logic (hopefully none) in order to make them accessible and functional.
+That being said, the hooks still follow the vanilla `Downshift` principle of being completely customisable.

-In the future a set of 3 new hooks should be implemented: `Search`, `Multiple Selection` and `Multiple Search`.
-These 4 cases have different patterns specified by ARIA and users will only use each one at a time, so it makes sense to have separate hooks for each.

 The API will be as similar as possible for each of these hooks and will follow the one already present in Downshift.
 Differences will appear only when the design pattern requires for them to do so.

 ## Installation

 This module is distributed via [npm][npm] which is bundled with [node][node] and should be installed as one of your project's `dependencies`:

 ```
 npm install --save downshift-hooks